jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/nations/third_wave.md

 nor to many of their subjects.

 The Third Wave once had the goal of conquering all the seas of Eluneia, but following the [War of the Waves](/history/war_of_the_waves) they have mostly kept to themselves.
+It is said that they spend a lot of their resources fighting enemies unknown to surface-dwellers, such as incursions from aquatic planes.